masinde70/AI-for-HealthCare/README.md

 - Novel Scenarios:
 Segmentation is a tedious process that is not quite often done in clinical practice.
 However, knowing the sizes and extents of the objects holds a lot of promise, especially when combined with other data types.
 Thus, the field of radiogenomics refers to the study of how the quantitative information obtained from radiological images can be combined with the genetic-molecular features of the organism to discover information not possible before.

+### Quiz: Can you identify a use case for segmentation in this clinical task?
+A certain part of the population has risk factors that make them susceptible to early lung cancer - these could be things like smoking, routine exposure to certain substances or family history.
+A combination of these risk factors make people good candidates for routine lung cancer screening since early detection can lead to very positive outcomes.
+Routine lung cancer screening is done by taking a low-dose CT image and then looking for dense areas in the lungs, or lung nodules.
+Quite often, if lung nodules are found, they need to be monitored to see how they grow as the presence of nodules per se does not necessarily mean that intervention is needed.
+Most important question a radiologist would need to answer - which nodules have increased in size since the last time a scan was taken?

+Would a classification or segmentation algorithm be a good tool to assist the radiologist?
+Why?

+### ANS

+The segmentation algorithm would make the radiologists’ job much easier since measuring volume needs accurate delineation of the extent of the nodules.
+However, in a comprehensive AI system, a classification or object detection algorithm may also assist in the screening process, providing a second read of the image and flagging those where nodules are initially found.